Prelude to the Surrender at Appomattox Court House

 Stalemate at Petersburg

 The Union Army of the Potomac relentlessly engaged the Confederate Army of Northern Virginia throughout the spring of 1864.
 By June, Grant forced Lee to retreat to the Richmond-Petersburg area.
-Thereafter, both armies entrenched, and a stalemate ensued for the next ten months.
+Thereafter, both armies were entrenched, and a stalemate ensued for the next ten months.
 During that period, Grant probed Lee’s defenses, but to no avail.
 Despite being well-entrenched, the Confederate situation grew progressively worse as their supplies dwindled.
 By the spring of 1865, Lee knew that when the weather allowed, his army must escape the Union stranglehold or be starved into submission.

 Battle of Fort Stedman — Failed Rebel Breakout